medard2505/Positional-Embeddings-and-Zero-shot-Learning-using-BERT-for-Molecular-Property-Prediction/README.md

 ### Acknowledgement

 Our implementation is built upon resources from [Huggingface Transformers](https://github.com/huggingface/transformers).
+We also borrow the fine-tuning datasets from [MoleculeNet](https://moleculenet.org/).
 We extend our gratitude to the original authors for open-sourcing their work.